Opening up New Parameter Space for Sterile Neutrino Dark Matter

 Fig.~\ref{fig:param_space_y_mphi_nomixing} shows the allowed parameter space in the plane of mediator mass \( m_\phi \) and coupling \( y_{as} \), assuming sterile neutrino production is dominated by NSI.
-We find that the result holds for any mixing angle allowed by astrophysical bounds.
-We find that sterile neutrinos with masses in the range 1–100~keV can account for the observed relic abundance, \( \Omega_s h^2 = 0.12 \), even in the absence of mixing, for couplings of order \( y_{as} \sim 10^{-4} \).
-At smaller couplings (\( y_{as} \lesssim 5 \times 10^{-5} \)), the number-changing process \( \nu_a \nu_a \rightarrow \nu_s \nu_s \) becomes inefficient, and the combined effect of scattering and oscillations is insufficient to generate the observed relic abundance.
+These results hold for any mixing angle allowed by astrophysical bounds.
+We find that sterile neutrinos with masses in the range 1–100~keV can account for the observed relic abundance even in the absence of mixing, for couplings of order \( y_{as} \sim 10^{-4}-10^{-3} \).
+At smaller couplings (\( y_{as} \lesssim 10^{-5} \)), the number-changing process \( \nu_a \nu_a \rightarrow \nu_s \nu_s \) becomes inefficient, and the combined effect of scattering and oscillations is also insufficient to generate the observed relic abundance.
 The range of couplings considered in our analysis remains consistent with current experimental constraints.
 For larger values (\( y_{as} \gtrsim 10^{-3} \)), sterile neutrinos are typically overproduced unless the mediator is sufficiently heavy to suppress the production rate.
-The gray shaded regions in Fig.~\ref{fig:param_space_y_mphi_nomixing} indicate parameter choices where the effective neutrino coupling $G_{\rm eff}\equiv y_{as}^2/m_\phi^2$ is greater than $G_F$ and is therefore cosmologically excluded, because it would hinder neutrino coupling at MeV-scale.
-Notably, we find that experimental bounds from \( Z \rightarrow \text{invisible} \) decays, tau decays and LHC searches~\cite{Brdar:2020nbj, Dev:2024twk} are already encompassed within the cosmologically disfavored region.
+The gray shaded regions in Fig.~\ref{fig:param_space_y_mphi_nomixing} indicate parameter choices where the effective neutrino coupling $G_{\rm eff}\equiv y_{as}^2/m_\phi^2$ is greater than $G_F$ and is therefore cosmologically excluded, because it would hinder neutrino decoupling at MeV-scale prior to BBN.
+Notably, we find that laboratory constraints from \( Z \rightarrow \text{invisible} \) decays, tau decays and LHC searches~\cite{Brdar:2020nbj, Dev:2024twk} are already encompassed within the cosmologically disfavored region.

-The lower bound of \( \sim 5~\mathrm{GeV} \) in Fig.~\ref{fig:param_space_y_mphi_nomixing} reflects the regime where the mediator mass approaches the temperature at which sterile neutrinos are produced.
-Below this scale, the mediator can become kinematically accessible in the thermal bath during production, potentially modifying the sterile sector's evolution and enabling additional scattering processes involving on-shell \( \phi \) exchange.
-A detailed treatment of this light mediator regime is left for future work.
+The lowest mediator mass considered in Fig.~\ref{fig:param_space_y_mphi_nomixing} is 5 GeV, because below this, for our choice of the initial temperature $T_i$, we enter a regime where the mediator can become kinematically accessible in the thermal bath during the initial stage of DM production, potentially modifying the sterile sector evolution and enabling additional scattering processes involving on-shell \( \phi \) exchange.
+A detailed treatment of this `light' mediator regime is left for future work.